Djhyv2/HeroesAndMonsters/Roles.md

 - Once per turn can eat a player, killing them.
 - Everyone will be notified if a player is killed by the minotaur.
-- A player killed by the Minotaur does not have their team revealed.
+- A player killed by the Minotaur has their team revealed.

 ### Polyphemus